Skip to main content

 We offer a number of services to help you make your research available open access in line with University, REF and funder open access requirements.

-All research articles authored or co-authored by Brunel academic research staff should be made available open access immediately on publication in line with Brunel University London's Open Access Mandate, first implemented in 2009, with the last revision approved by the Research and Knowledge Transfer Committee in October 2021.
+All research articles authored or co-authored by Brunel academic research staff should be made available open access immediately on publication in line with Brunel University of London's Open Access Mandate, first implemented in 2009, with the last revision approved by the Research and Knowledge Transfer Committee in October 2021.

 The Open Access Mandate aims to make Brunel research free to read and download by anyone, anywhere in the world, with a Creative Commons Attribution CC BY licence preferred.
 Outputs made available under a CC BY licence will also meet the open access policies for Research England and most grant funders.